Vegetebird/3D-Human-Pose-Estimation-Notes/README.md

 ## 3D Shape Estimation

 ### Problem

 3D reconstruction is the process of estimating the 3D geometry from one or more 2D images

+- Pose: joints alone are not the full story.
+Joints are sparse.

+- Shape:  whole surface geometry of the human body

 ### 3D shape representation